Pothirajramasamy/Java_Learning/README.md

 # Java_Learning
 problem statements/ Requirements

 Loops & Conditional Statements
 ---------------------------------
-Datex Shipping Corporation uses a specific code to identify through what modes can an item be possibly shipped.
 The special shipment code is a string of length strictly 3 characters containing only 0's and 1's.
 If the item can be shipped through only Airways, the first digit in the code will be 1 otherwise 0 --> 100 If the item can be shipped through only Waterways, the second digit in the code will be 1 otherwise 0 --> 010 If the item can be shipped through only Roadways, the third digit in the code will be 1 otherwise 0 --> 001